 Their pitahaya fields, principle source of economy, have been destroyed and their livestock and honey bees have died.

-Movida will continue to monitor the needs of the community and assess its contribution to the recovery of their livelihood with its program.
+Movida will continue to monitor the needs of the community and assess its contribution to the recovery of the community’s livelihood with its program.

 WANT TO HELP?